Dr Verena Krebs

 In 2014, I obtained a bi-national PhD in history from the universities of Konstanz, Germany, and Mekelle, Ethiopia, followed by three years doing a post-doc in Jerusalem (2014—2017).
 My primary research focus is on the late medieval Solomonic Kingdom of Ethiopia and its connections to the wider Mediterranean region.

 In 2021, I published my first academic monograph "Medieval Ethiopian Kingship, Craft, and Diplomacy" with Palgrave Macmillan, which received considerable international media attention — for a scholarly book not intended as a crossover volume — after its release.
 I am currently completing a second book that examines Solomonic patronage and courtly collecting in the late 15th and early 16th century preliminarily titled "Africa Collecting Europe".
-While both works share some DNA with my PhD research (published on microfiche), they are fully independent studies shedding new light onto the cultural history of late medieval Solomonic Ethiopia.
+While both works share some DNA with my PhD research (published on microfiche), they are conceived and written as original, fully independent studies shedding new light onto the cultural history of late medieval Solomonic Ethiopia.

 Over the past decade, I have been a visiting researcher at the Institute for Ethiopian Studies, Addis Ababa University, Ethiopia, and the Department of History and Heritage Management at Mekelle University, Ethiopia.
 I have also led several fieldwork research initiatives in both the Amhara and Tigray regions of Ethiopia.